Katie Holmes Brings Back the Paint-Splatter Look Like a Street Style Queen

 This year has brought us a great many things: Rumi and Sir Carter, J-Rod, Celine Dion in snakeskin.
 But we must say, Katie Holmes’s show-stopping street style has been one of our very favorite developments.

-Keeping her fashionable streak alive, the Dawson’s Creek alum stepped out in N.Y.C. on Thursday looking autumn-ready in a pale pink button-up blouse that she tucked into a pair of black paint-splattered skinny jeans (shop a similar look here).
+Keeping her fashionable streak alive, the Dawson’s Creek alum stepped out in N.Y.C. on Thursday looking autumn-ready in a pale pink button-up blouse (shop a similar look here) that she tucked into a pair of black paint-splattered skinny jeans (shop a similar look here).

-Holmes accessorized the casual-glam ensemble with chic three-band black sandals bearing golden buckles (shop a similar look here), a black belt with a silver hardware, a delicate gold necklace, a generous white shoulder bag, and a pair of smoky purple-gray Miu Miu Rasoir sunglasses (shop a similar style here).
+Holmes accessorized the casual-glam ensemble with chic three-band black sandals bearing golden buckles (shop a similar look here), a black belt with a silver hardware, a delicate gold necklace, a generous white shoulder bag, and a pair of smoky purple-gray Miu Miu Rasoir sunglasses.

 The actress flashed a smile as her photo was snapped: